LArbys/submit_dlana_tufts/norm/README.md

 # Processed Sample Summary, DATA

+Note that this table uses `E1DCNT` and `tor875`, which does not include the beam quality flags.
+If you use them to plot, you need to recalculate the POT and Spill sums for that run using `E1DCNT_wcut` and `tor875_wcut`.

 | RUN Epoch         | POT (no cut) | Spills (no cut)   | SAM definition name |
 |:-----------------:| ------------- | ---------------- |:------------------- |
 | Run 1 C1          |  1.558e+20    |  37272955        |  dlana_data_bnb_dlreco_wc_ubdlana_v1_1_0_run1_ssnet_C1_merged_dlana    |